Star Wars: The Rise of Skywalker’s Best Easter Eggs, References, and Cameos

 After succumbing to her hatred and fatally stabbing Kylo Ren (but immediately reviving him) Rey runs to Achh-To, echoing Luke Skywalker who also went there after nearly killing Ben Solo.
 Once there a scene of Rey destroying the stolen tie fighter (intending to strand herself on the planet) cuts to a brief shot of the planet’s native Porgs.

 One of the last Jedi’s more controversial plot points was in its depiction of Luke Skywalker’s story after Return of the Jedi.
 With many fans disliking the darker, hopeless Luke who ran away from his problems.

 Luke tells Rey to show the weapon of a Jedi some respect with a knowing glance.
-Some may see this as a slight towards Rian Johnson and The Last Jedi, but I’d argue it’s simply using the scene from the previous movie to emphasise Luke admitting he was wrong, and that Rey can be better.
+Some may see this as a slight towards Rian Johnson and The Last Jedi, but I’d argue it’s merely using the scene from the previous movie to emphasise Luke is admitting he was wrong, and that Rey can be better.